-Bariatric surgeons often state that weight loss surgery gives patients a tool to help them lose the excess weight and help them keep it off long-term.
-Every individual is unique and weight loss success will vary based on adherence to diet, activity levels and physician guidance after the procedure.
+Bariatric surgeons often state that weight loss surgery gives patients a tool to help them lose excess weight and help them keep it off long-term.
+Every individual is unique and weight loss success will vary based on adherence to the diet, activity levels, and physician guidance after the procedure.
 This is especially true for the LAP-BAND® procedure, which is an adjustable tool that can be customized to each patient’s individual needs.
-The LAP-BAND® is an inflatable silicone band placed around a very specific portion of the upper stomach, creating a small stomach pouch above the band and acting as an adjustable valve that slows passing of the food into the remaining stomach below the band.
+The LAP-BAND® is an inflatable silicone band placed around a very specific portion of the upper stomach, creating a small stomach pouch above the band and acting as an adjustable valve that slows the passing of the food into the remaining stomach below the band.
 The more the band is inflated, the longer it takes to empty the small stomach pouch of food.
 Your hunger levels may differ.
 A majority of our patients feel satisfied after consuming small meals throughout the day.

 - · Only bariatric procedure approved for BMI as low as 30

 - · No stomach stapling, cutting or removal

 - · Lowest complication rate of all bariatric procedures (9%)

 - · Lowest risk of malabsorption or vitamin and mineral deficiencies